 Anything we do that is not good for us or our bodies is mutilation.
 Upon hearing self-mutilation, most people only think of something physical like cutting or burning, but this should not be the case.
 What about drug addiction and alcoholism?
 The thing about mutilation, is that it can happen on an emotional, mental and physical level.
 You are more than just your physical self.
 You comprise of your thoughts, your feelings, your actions, what you consume, how you treat yourself and the esteem in which you hold yourself.
 Negative thoughts harm you emotionally and bring you down.
 They literally start mutilating you from within.
 It matters not whether these negatively charged thoughts are geared towards yourself or others.
 It occupies mental space which hampers your ability to function.
 Positive thought patterns on the other hand will pick you up and lead to you doing good for yourself and others.

-Please be realistic about overcoming this conditioning because it cannot be permanently undone.
+Please be realistic about overcoming these habits because they are not always easily overcome and sometimes cannot be permanently undone.
 All you can do is to remain vigilant, so that every time ‘self-harm’ rears its ugly head, your ‘self-compassion’ is right there to chop it off.
 It’s important to have self-compassion because it leads the way to self-acceptance which naturally morphs into self-love.
 You can be confident in the knowledge that self-harm cannot survive in the presence of SELF-LOVE.

 Monkeys sometimes pull out their hair.
 Maybe its because of a previous trauma.
 Babies observe this behaviour and then do it themselves.
 Some mothers are even guilty of “grooming gone wild” with regards to the little ones.

 My body is magnificently wondrous and beautiful in every way and I always treat myself with loving care and support.